Effective: Anticipated Fall 2012

 The following individuals are not considered ISU volunteers as referenced in this policy when providing services in the capacities listed below:

-- Performing services for another entity.
-An individual is not an ISU volunteer while performing volunteer services for any other entity that is not a university department or program (such as non-profit or government agency; contracted third parties such as SMG Management Company; or affiliated organizations such as ISU Daily, ISU Foundation, Iowa Public Radio, etc.).
+• Performing services for another entity.
+An individual is not an ISU volunteer while performing volunteer services for any other entity that is not a university department or program (such as non-profit or government agency; contracted third parties; or affiliated organizations such as ISU Daily, ISU Foundation, Iowa Public Radio, etc.).

-- Participant in human subjects research.
-A person who volunteers as an experimental subject in a research project or clinical trial.
-(Approval to enroll participants requires prior review by the Office of Responsible Research.
+• Participant in human subjects research.
+A person who agrees to serve as an experimental subject in a research project or clinical trial.
+(Approval to enroll participants requires prior review by the Office of Research Ethics.
 Participants may be required to sign a detailed Informed Consent document before the research is initiated.
 See Resources section below for link to the Human Subjects Guidance and Forms.)

 top